CarlosEAM/pixel-art-maker/README.md

 # **pixel-art-maker**

 A simple pixel art creator.

-Mobile friendly.
+## About

+This project is part of a lesson by Udacity on Front-end Web Development.
+It was created for training purposes but anyone can fork it and play around.

 ## Install